DUI and Future Opportunities: Employment & Education

 If probation is an option for you and you think you will want to reduce the effects of the DUI conviction at a later time, you should shoot for a probated sentence.
 As a general rule, if you receive and successfully complete a DUI probation, some states will allow you to apply for an expunction of your DUI record.
 An expunction is a process by where you petition the court after a period of time after your conviction to remove it from your record.
 In the petition, you must allege that you successfully completed your probation; the two main components are that you received probation and that you successfully completed that probation.

 If you were sentenced to jail time or did not comply with the terms of your probation, expunctions are much more difficult to obtain for DUI offenses.
 After a hearing, the judge will decide whether or not to expunge or remove the DUI conviction from your record.
 If you met your state’s expungement requirements, the judge will grant your motion and employers will no longer be able to access your DUI records.
+Trying to get life insurance after a DUI can be tough, so it is important to pursue an expunction.
+Your DUI may stay your auto insurance for a long time depending on where you live.
 Keep in mind that not every state permits DUI offenses or DUI convictions to be expunged.
 Political pressure has led some states to exclude DUI offenses as an offense for which expunction is available.

 Alternatives to DUI Expungement